stevendnoble/stevendnoble.github.io/recipes/grammies-recipes/_posts/2024-01-01-gingerbread.md

 ---
-layout: post
+layout: recipe
 title: Classic Gingerbread
 description: >
   This Classic Gingerbread recipe from my grandmother Elsie's kitchen brings to life the cherished flavors of the holiday season through a simple yet utterly delightful treat, perfectly spiced and moist, cut into inviting squares.
 Each step, from melting the shortening to the final sprinkle of spices, is a journey through tradition, culminating in a gingerbread that's rich in molasses and warmly accented with cinnamon, ginger, and cloves.
 Paired with a cozy, rustic presentation, this recipe not only promises a delicious dessert but also a heartwarming baking experience that celebrates the essence of home and holiday cheer.
 image: /assets/img/recipes/classic-gingerbread.jpg
 tags: ['Grammie', 'Elsie', 'Classic Gingerbread', 'Dessert']
 author: stevendnoble-recipes